jenkinsci/azure-ad-plugin/README.md

 1. Click `Certificates & secrets`, under Client secrets click `New client secret` to generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.

-1. Click `Authentication`, under 'Implicit grant', enable `ID tokens`.
+1. Click `Authentication`, under 'Implicit grant and hybrid flows', enable `ID tokens`.

-1. (optional) To enable AzureAD group support: Click `Manifest` and modify the `"groupMembershipClaims": "None"` value to `"groupMembershipClaims": "SecurityGroup"`, then 'Save' it.
+1. (optional) To enable AzureAD group support: Click `Manifest` and modify the `"groupMembershipClaims": null` value to `"groupMembershipClaims": "SecurityGroup"`, then 'Save' it.

 ### Setup Azure AD permissions (optional, but recommended)